Get more followers on Instagram without spending a dime on advertising.

-We talk a lot about working with influencers here at Foundr, and that’s because it really works!
-Though Foundr no longer collaborates with influencers, we did so in the early days to help grow our brand.
+We talk a lot about working with influencers here at Foundr, and that’s because it really works when you’re just starting out or looking for user-generated content.

-Step 1: Find micro-influencers.
-Focus on micro-influencers (up to 50,000 followers or so) because they’ll usually be more willing to do product-for-post collaborations instead of requiring cash payments.
+Search for micro-influencers (up to 50,000 followers or so) if you’re looking to do product-for-post collaborations instead of requiring cash payments.
 Big-name influencers are going to charge in the thousands of dollars, and if you’re in the beginning stages of growing your account, that won’t be feasible.
 Plus, it’s often the micro-influencers who have the most devoted fans because they haven’t worn out their followings with sponsored posts.